 As long as they carefully follow the instructions regarding hygiene and the handling of the lenses, there should be no reason to worry.
 Children mature enough to understand the importance of these instructions will also be responsible enough to adhere to them.

-Get more information regarding overnight ortho-k lenses at Myopia Control Center At YESnick Vision.
+Get more information regarding overnight ortho-k lenses at Yesnick Vision Center.
 Dr. David Yesnick will carry out an eye exam and will happily answer any questions you may have.